 Architecture

-As the given data source is not a streaming data source we will have to simulate a stream by ingesting it part by part within some time frame (maybe even simulate a real data stream with timestamps from the previous year).
+As the given data source is not a data stream we will have to simulate just this by ingesting it part by part within a prespecified time frame (maybe even simulate a real data stream with timestamps from the previous year) into our data pipeline.
 The ingestion will be done with flume.

 Use the datetime package to access the current time and create the timestamps for streaming simulation